women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Breast Cancer Prevention

-Lifestyle-Related Breast Cancer Risk Factors American Cancer Society
+Lifestyle-Related Breast Cancer Risk Factors: American Cancer Society

-Studies also show that maintaining an average weight influences the estrogen/progesterone ratio.
-Regular exercise is equally important.
+That starts with stopping unhealthy habits, reducing alcohol consumption, quitting smoking, and managing our weight with daily exercise.
 Obesity, high insulin levels, alcohol intake, smoking, oral contraceptives, hormones from meat and meat products, pesticides, and herbicides can swing this ratio in the wrong direction.
-Doctors can treat cancer successfully.

 More people than ever before are living their lives after cancer treatment.
 When cancer treatment ends, people begin a new chapter that can bring hope and happiness.
+Doctors can treat cancer successfully.

 Key Takeaways